UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 If a *Data Entity* has a license the entity SHOULD have a [schema:license] property with a value of a DataCrate Microdocument that describes the license, the ID of the license should be its URL (eg a Creative Commons License URL).
-If this is not possible a URL MAY be used as the value.
+If this is not possible a URL MAY be used as the value instead of a *DataCrate Microdocument*.

 To note the copyright holder of a Data Item, use the [schema:copyrightHolder]